joakiol/RealEstateSummaryQuality/README.md

 h = FFNModel()
 model = SummaryQualityModel(embedder=embedder, model=h)

-# train method performs all four steps.
+# train method performs steps 2-4 by default, and step 1 only if it has not been done before.
 model.train(train_name='train', train_data=train, val_name='validation', val_data=val)

 # Predict qualities for validation and test set